 Russian born American dramatic mezzo Natasha Novitskaia is starring in Beethoven 9th Symphony twice in 2020: in David Geffen Hall at Lincoln Center in New York City in May and at the Cesky Krumlov international music festival in the Czech republic in August.

-She is presenting duets and arias from Aida “Fu la sorte dell'armi…”, "L'aborrita rivale a me sfuggia", the duet with tenor Samson et Dalila, aria "Mon cœur s'ouvre à ta voix , Gioconda duet, Cavalleria Rusticana and Carmen arias in a concert “Opera Gems” in Merkin Hall produced by Concert Agency Grandi Voci, Matthew Laifer Artists Management, Maestro Jason Tramm, his Orchestra MidAtlantic Symphony Orchestra alongside with singers from Metropolitan Opera, Covent Garden, Dresden Opera and San Francisco.
-This event is presented after the concert “In Memory of Francsico” in NYC.
-Natasha Novitskaia was performing in 2018/19 several concerts with famous tenor Francisco Casanova, with whom she sang a concert Viva Verdi in 2019.
+In February 2020 Natasha was presenting duets and arias from Aida (“Fu la sorte dell'armi…”, "L'aborrita rivale a me sfuggia", ) the duet with tenor from the 2 act Samson et Dalila, aria "Mon cœur s'ouvre à ta voix , Gioconda duet, Cavalleria Rusticana and Carmen arias in a concert “Opera Gems” in Merkin Hall; this concert was presented by Concert Agency Grandi Voci, Maestro Jason Tramm, his Orchestra MidAtlantic Symphony Orchestra and Matthew Laifer Artists Management.
+This concert was presented after the concert “In Memory of Francisco” in NYC where Natasha was one of the leading singers.
+Natasha Novitskaia was performing 2018/19 several concerts with famous tenor Francisco Casanova, with whom she sang also a concert Viva Verdi in 2019.